sumo-digital-academy/cs_portfolio/index-a.markdown

 <span class="annotate-highlight">
 <i>Every game programming portfolio should contain a good-sized project written completely in C++ unless you are exclusively targeting small, indie game development companies.
 You are unlikely to be interviewed at larger companies without this.
 If you've not found a way to use C++ in your degree assignments, then you could try using <a href="https://github.com/sumo-digital-academy/playbuffer">The PlayBuffer C++ Framework</a> to create a simple 2D game.
 When making a portfolio game the complexity is often less important than the level of finish: a half-broken GTA clone is less likely to impress than a polished 2D Super Mario Bros clone (circa 1985).
 If you are making a tech demo then make sure you are using recent versions of relevant APIs: not something 5 years out of date.</i>
-The video shows the Derrickman level from Oil Strike 75, which is a game made by apprentices at the Sumo-Digital Academy and <a href="https://store.steampowered.com/app/2740090/Oil_Strike_75/">published on Steam.</a></i>
 </span>

 ----------------------